-The leader (territorial commander) of The Salvation Army in New Zealand, Fiji and Tonga is Commissioner Donald Bell.
-He took up his appointment in March 2009.
+The leader (territorial commander) of The Salvation Army in New Zealand, Fiji and Tonga is Commissioner Robert Donaldson.
+He took up his appointment in November 2013.
 Second in command is Colonel Graeme Reddish.

 The Salvation Army New Zealand, Fiji and Tonga Territory has its territorial headquarters in Wellington, New Zealand.

 Operating under the Territorial Commander is the Cabinet, a centralised management team.
 An extended form of the Cabinet is the Territorial Coordination Council, which provides further leadership.

 A number of regionally-based management operations direct the localised work of the Army in New Zealand, Fiji and Tonga.

 There are also three nationally-managed social service programmes: Addictions and Supportive Accommodation (managed from Auckland), Employment Plus (managed from Wellington) and HomeCare (managed from Hamilton).

 Commissioner Janine Donaldson